Anthropology (ANTH)

 Grade Mode: Standard Letter

-This course surveys Cultural Resource Management (CRM) archaeology, the conservation and investigation of archaeological remains as mandated by federal and state laws.
-The course covers the history of CRM and its legal and regulatory framework, organization, methods, funding, employment prospects, and ethical and practical dilemmas.
+This course surveys archaeology that is publicly funded and highlights Cultural Resource Management (CRM), the practice of conserving and investigating archaeological remains as mandated by federal and state laws.
+The course covers the history of CRM and its legal and regulatory framework, organization, methods, funding, employment prospects, and ethical and practical dilemmas, as well as the role of archaeologists in policy development, public outreach, and community engagement.
+Case studies from Texas and other regions are used to analyze how CRM operates in practice and how different management approaches affect archaeological resources.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.